M-arcus/cloudron-docs/developer/docs/api.md

 Request:
 ```
     location: <string>,            // the subdomain on which to install the app
+    domain: <string>,              // the domain on which to install the app
     portBindings: null || {        // mapping from application ports to public ports
     },
-    accessRestriction: null || {   // required. list of users and groups who can access this application
+    accessRestriction: null || {   // list of users and groups who can access this application
         users: [ ],
         groups: [ ]
     },